T-34 (film)

 T-34 (Т-34) is a 2019 Russian war film written and directed by Aleksey Sidorov.
 The title references the T-34, a World War II-era Soviet medium tank used on the Eastern Front during World War II.
 The film narrates the life of Nikolai Ivushkin, a tank commander who gets captured by the Germans.
 Three years later, he begins to plan his ultimate escape, alongside his newly recruited tank crew.
 It stars Alexander Petrov as Junior Lieutenant Ivushkin, with Viktor Dobronravov, Irina Starshenbaum, Anton Bogdanov, Yuri Borisov, Semyon Treskunov, and Artyom Bystrov.

 T-34 was released in Russia by Central Partnership on January 1, 2019.
 The film was released to generally positive reviews, with critics praising the production quality and visual effects.
 It was successful commercially, grossing 2.2 billion rubles (about $32 million) against a production budget of 600 million rubles, after a week in cinemas.
 It is in second place on Russia's biggest blockbusters list with over 8.5 million viewers and 2 billion rubles, and is currently the tenth-highest grossing Russian film of all time.

+Russian TV Channel Russia-1 has broadcast it every year since release on Victory Day.

 Plot

 In November 1941 on the Eastern Front of World War II, Red Army Junior Lieutenant Nikolai Ivushkin is assigned to command a damaged T-34-76 tank whose commander was killed.
 His orders are to delay the Germans' advance the defense of the Soviet Union with only one tank and supporting infantry.
 Nikolai and his crew lay an ambush for a platoon of German panzers commanded by Heer Hauptmann (Captain) Klaus Jäger.
-They destroys six panzers, but in a final duel with Jäger's command vehicle, both tanks are disabled, Nikolai and driver Stepan Vasilyonok are captured and the rest of the crew is killed.
+They destroy six panzers, but in a final duel with Jäger's command vehicle, both tanks are disabled, Nikolai and driver Stepan Vasilyonok are captured and the rest of the crew is killed.

 In 1944, Jäger, now a Standartenführer (SS-Colonel), receives permission from Reichsführer-SS Heinrich Himmler and Heer General Heinz Guderian to recruit an experienced tank crew from Soviet POWs in a concentration camp to act as opponents for training the 12th SS Panzer Division Hitlerjugend.
 Jäger selects Nikolai through the camp's interpreter, a female prisoner named Anya.
 When Nikolai refuses, Jäger threatens to kill Anya and he agrees.
 By suggesting it as a means of escape, he convinces three prisoners to become his crew: driver Vasilyonok, loader Serafim Ionov, and gunner Demyan Volchok.
 Their first task is to clean the dead crew from a newly captured T-34-85.
 They unexpectedly find live shells and hand grenades in a hidden reserve rack.
 While burying the previous crew, they hide the munitions in a cairn on the edge of the training ground.
 When Jäger orders anti-tank mines laid throughout the training ground, Anya provides Nikolai with a stolen map of the minefield and convinces Nikolai to let her escape with them.